-6. Develop a Welcome Mat that targets skilled workers, foreign students, and business people arrivals, as well as working class migrants lacking formal education.
+Develop a Welcome Mat that targets skilled workers, foreign students, and business people arrivals, as well as working class migrants lacking formal education.
 Many of the services identified in the Welcome Mat have utility with all ends of the spectrum.
 Some have greater appeal to the working class residents and may have little appeal to wealthier and more skilled residents.

-- Most of the services identified by the Welcome Mat survey and immigration service providers focus on basic immigration and citizenship needs, dayto-day needs, cultural and civic integration, and emergency human service needs.
+Most of the services identified by the Welcome Mat survey and immigration service providers focus

+Mat survey and immigration service providers focus on basic immigration and citizenship needs, day-to-day needs, cultural and civic integration, and emergency human service needs.
 Immigrants include a broad spectrum of highly-educated and wealthy